kastaniotis/Sups/Sups/README.md

 ssh-copy-id -i /home/ups/.ssh/id_rsa.pub ups@192.168.2.105
 ```

-And finally, on all target machines, we have to allow the user "ups" to call shutdown with having to type a password
+And finally, on all target machines, we have to allow the user "ups" to call shutdown without having to type a password

 ```bash
 # Use visudo to edit sudo permissions